 Share an amazing and memorable adventure in a remarkable wilderness setting.
-Learn wilderness skills, participate in service-learning, reflect on God’s kingdom, live in intentional community and leave having made meaningful and lasting relationships.
+Learn wilderness skills and participate in service-learning.
+Reflect on God’s kingdom and live in intentional community.
+And leave having made meaningful and lasting relationships.

-North Channel kayaking and climbing I (August 13–20)
+North Channel Kayaking and Climbing (August August 19–27)

-- This course travels through Northern Michigan and includes a paddle day on the Pine River, three day Backpacking on South Manitou Island, cycling from Petoskey to Wilderness Sate Park and a day on the Historic Mackinaw Island.
+- This course travels through Northern Michigan and includes a paddle day on the Pine River, three-day backpacking on South Manitou Island, cycling from Petoskey to Wilderness Sate Park, and a day on the historic Mackinac Island.

 - This is designed for those who want to split their time between enjoying northern Lake Michigan beaches with half-days of scenic coastal road biking.
 Enjoy cycling, Northern Michigan's beautiful beaches, stand-up paddle boarding, and more.